keda-vlad/BookHub/README.md

 ### Security:

-In our application, we use JWT tokens to ensure secure authentication and authorization.
+Bookstore uses JWT tokens to ensure secure authentication and authorization.
 This guarantees that only verified users can access sensitive features.

 ### Books and Categories: